 Submitting the GST/HST File

 The tax information in purchase documents is used to generate a GST/HST online file transfer that you must provide to the tax authorities.
-This file includes goods and services tax (GST) and harmonized sales tax (HST).
+This file includes goods and services tax (GST) and harmonised sales tax (HST).
 The file is created in a .tax file format, which can be transferred online.